connorrose/Dilettantes-Guide-to-Linting/Intro-Guides/ESLint-Prettier.md

 1. Edit the file in some way.
 You can paste in the test case provided below if you'd like.
 You should see errors being highlighted by ESLint.
 1. Save the file again.
 At this point, many of the style errors (including line-length) should auto-fix.

-Feel free to use this code example to check for a few types of fixable errors, but remember to edit it at least once after the initial save!
+Feel free to use this code example to check for a few types of fixable errors, but remember to edit it at least once if included in the initial save!

 ```
 const testFunc = function funcName (longArgNumberOne, longArgNumberTwo, longArgNumberFour, longArgNumberFive) {